tkhamez/neucore/doc/Documentation.md

 Visibility
 - public: everyone can see them and apply to them.
 - private: hidden from non-members
-- conditioned: only visible to non-members if they meet certain criteria - not yet implemented

 ### Automatic Group Assignment